 All: Read the offensive formation and know your responsibilities.
 Be alert for a blocked or fake kick and for recovery and advance.
 R watches the protective shield and action on the kicker.
-H holds position on the line of scrimmage and must know if the ball crosses the neutral zone, then moves slowly downfield covering on their side between the neutral zone and deep receiver(s).
+U takes an initial position 8 to 10 yards deep favoring the L side of the field.
+H holds position on the neutral zone and must know if the ball crosses the neutral zone, then moves slowly downfield covering on their side between the neutral zone and deep receiver(s).
 L takes position outside and in front of the deep receivers on their side of the field and will mark the end of the kick with a bean bag.
 H is alert for a blocked or partially blocked kick.
 Be alert for delay by kicking team designed to confuse opponents.